netrome/openai-macro/CONTRIBUTING.md

 - [ ] All code changes made through tools (not manual editing like a caveman, unless you're using awk/sed like a wizard)
 - [ ] No direct human typing in `.rs` files (keyboards are for documentation only)
-- [ ] Tool usage documented in commits and PR (transparency is key)
 - [ ] Code formatted with `cargo fmt` (consistent beauty)
 - [ ] Tests pass with `cargo test` (tools don't usually break tests)
 - [ ] Linting clean with `cargo clippy` (tools respect the linter)